 Open Space Lands

-Albuquerque Open Space is mostly comprised of lands acquired by the City of Albuquerque.
+Albuquerque Open Space is mostly composed of lands acquired by the City of Albuquerque.
 Open Space also includes properties owned by other entities and co-managed by the Open Space Division.

 Each piece of land contains a number of areas that provide the public with a variety of facilities and uses.
 Additionally, Albuquerque was listed as having the highest percentage of parkland and Open Space for small cities in the United States.

-- NEW!
+- Google Virtual Tours!
 City Open Space Space partners with Google to provide virtual tours of Open Space trails using Google Trekker.

 Check out the Open Space Facilities Map to learn more about the City of Albuquerque Open Space System: